 All of Your RV Awning Questions Answered

-RV awnings have many benefits and they are quite simple to open, close and store them securely while you are traveling on the road.
+RV awnings have many benefits and they are quite simple to open, close, and store securely while you are traveling on the road.
 Manual and automatic or motorized awnings are the two basic types of operation.
-You also have different fabrics and sub types from which to choose, each with its own qualities.
+You also have different fabrics and subtypes from which to choose, each with its own qualities.
 Reading this guide can help you to choose the exact RV awning that will be the best for you.

 If you are considering adding an awning to your RV, you will be pleasantly surprised that you have several different options and two distinct types as well as some great accessories from which to choose.

 RV awnings are a type of fabric that is supported by aluminum arms to hold it in place.
 You can have smaller window awnings and larger awnings that are sometimes called RV patio awnings, to give you relief from the hot sun over a large area of space.
 The end of the awning farthest from the actual RV will be lower than the other end to allow any dew, rain or condensation to run off so it doesn’t pool and make the awning sag under the added weight of water.
 Larger RV’s can accommodate larger awnings for more useable outdoor space.

 Adding an awning to your RV gives you many great benefits while increasing the usefulness and versatility of your RV and making your camping adventure more fun for all involved.
 Here are five great benefits:

 - Protection from UV rays

 - Preventing sun from shining in RV to keep it cooler and protect carpets and fabrics

 - Adding an outdoor room that’s virtually bug-free

 - Protection from the rain while sitting outside